 The Company has also entered into a patent and technology licence agreement with MD Anderson in relation to lung cancer FISH probes used in the LungLB® test.
-Some legacy licensed MD Anderson patents will expire in August 2021.
 MD Anderson has submitted an application for the patent relating to the lung cancer FISH probes used in the LungLB® test, which the Company will have an exclusive licence to use if the patent is successfully granted to MD Anderson.
 However, it is not clear what rights might ultimately be granted in respect of IP applications submitted by either the Company or MD Anderson.
 It is also possible that granted patents might be revoked or challenged in post-grant proceedings.
 If patent rights were not granted or revoked, this would likely have a material adverse effect on the Company and its ability to achieve its commercial objectives and profitability and may ultimately lead to the Company not being able to develop its LungLB® test or future diagnostic tests.